Boo York City: Halloween for Kids

 Come in your Halloween best to this free, family-friendly spookfest in Lower Manhattan.
-Strut down the Costume Catwalk, get your picture taken at the Freaky Photo Op Mosaic Wall, get your face painted while you apply some temporary tattoos, listen to spooky stories, see magic tricks, go trick-or-treating and much more.
+Strut down the Costume Catwalk, hear live music from the Deedle Deedle Dees, listen to stories, take part in hands-on activities, see magic tricks and go trick-or-treating.

 American Museum of Natural History

-The museum's halls remain open until 7pm for trick-or-treating, crafts, live performances and cartoon encounters.
-Characters such as Curious George and Clifford the Big Red Dog will be on hand, as will circus acts and kid-oriented musicians.
+The museum's halls are open from 2pm until 5pm for trick-or-treating, crafts, live performances and cartoon encounters.
+Characters such as Curious George and Clifford the Big Red Dog will be on hand, along with performers from the Big Apple Circus.

 The Amazing Maize Maze